temporalio/documentation/docs-src/concepts/what-is-a-worker-process.md

 A Worker Process can be both a Workflow Worker Process and an Activity Worker Process.
 Many SDKs support the ability to have multiple Worker Entities in a single Worker Process.
-(Worker entity creation and management differ between SDKs.)
+(Worker Entity creation and management differ between SDKs.)
 A single Worker Entity can listen to only a single Task Queue.
 But if a Worker Process has multiple Worker Entities, the Worker Process could be listening to multiple Task Queues.